datawire/ambassador-docs/docs/argo/latest/howtos/configure-argo-rollouts.md

 ## 2. Install Argo CD & Argo Rollouts

-In order to install Argo CD and Argo Rollouts in your cluster run the commands bellow:
+In order to install Argo CD and Argo Rollouts in your cluster run the commands below:

 ```
 kubectl create namespace argocd